Hal Porter: Themes and critical reception

 In his work, Porter explores themes of loss of innocence, illusion, and love.
 In some short stories, he writes nostalgically of childhood experiences.
 He also uses satire and social criticism.

 Writer Colin Roderick saw in Porter's work the influence of George Moore and Katherine Mansfield, as well as the French poets and writers Théophile Gautier, and Charles Baudelaire.
 However many critics see his poetry as "derivative and lacking in originality".

 The Tilted Cross was considered his most substantial work by many critics.

 Honours and awards

 In 1967 Porter was awarded the Britannica-Australia Literary Award.
 In 1970, he was awarded second prizes in both the Novel and Short Story categories of the Captain Cook Bicentenary Awards, and in 1977 he won the Fellowship of Australian Writers Local History Award for his book Bairnsdale : Portrait of an Australian Country Town.

 In the 1982 Queen's Birthday Honours Porter was made a Member of the Order of Australia (AM) for service to literature.

 Personal life

-Porter married in 1939 he married, and in the same year was hospitalised for a year following a severe traffic accident.
+Porter married in 1939, and in the same year was hospitalised for a year following a severe traffic accident.
 This prevented him from serving in the armed forces in World War II.
 He divorced in 1943.